 This is what was printed on the back of the 1963 edition.

-Mt.
-Cuellar is a past member of the Texas State Historical Association and of the american Institute for Design and Drafting.
-He now resides with his wife, Pauline in Bartlesville, Oklahoma, where he is retired 29 years employee of the Phillips Petroleum Company.
+Mr. Cuellar is a past member of the Texas State Historical Association and of the American Institute for Design and Drafting.
+He now resides with his wife, Pauline in Bartlesville, Oklahoma, where he is a retired 29 years employee of the Phillips Petroleum Company.

 Get Your Copy of This Book:

-At the moment of writing this the only place that I could find it was at Amazon.com and was selling starting at $10.95 and it is only used.
+At the moment of writing this the only place that I could find was at Amazon.com and was selling starting at $10.95 and it is only used.
 There are no new copies listed since this book is already out of print.
-If you are interested in buying this book click here BUY NOW to buy from Amazon.
+If you are interested in buying this book click here BUY NOW to buy from Amazon or Search for the book on Abe Books.

 I hope that you find this book useful and informative as I have.
 Please let me know in the comment area of what you thought about this book.